GENERAL MORPHOLOGY

 6. Cartilage and Bone: Compact bone, endochondral bone formation, early embryonic and hyaline cartilage, elastic and fibrous cartilage, compact bone and intramembranous ossification, endochondral ossification, hyaline cartilage, osteoblasts, osteoclasts, types of bone tissue, Haversian systems, longitudinal and transverse bone growth, bone tissue remodeling.

-8. Muscle: molecular structure of skeletal muscle, types of muscle tissue, skeletal muscle cell, structure of myofibrils, muscle contraction and relaxation, neuromuscular synapse, muscle spindle, Golgi tendon organs, smooth muscle tissue, cardiac muscle tissue, muscle tissue regeneration
+7. Muscle tissue: molecular structure of skeletal muscle, types of muscle tissue, skeletal muscle cell, structure of myofibrils, muscle contraction and relaxation, neuromuscular synapse, muscle spindle, Golgi tendon organs, smooth muscle tissue, cardiac muscle tissue, muscle tissue regeneration

-10. Circulatory system: Blood vessel structure.
+8. Circulatory system: Blood vessel structure.
 Artery and vein, Types of capillaries.
 Elastic type artery, Muscular type artery and vein, arterioles, venules, capillaries, and lymphatic vessels.
 Heart, endocardium, myocardium, epicardium.

-13. Chronic inflammation and repair: chronic inflammation causes, morphological features, cells and chemical mediators of chronic inflammation, cytokines and chemokines, complement system, granulomatous inflammation, tissue repair, regeneration mechanisms, scars, angiogenesis, fibrosis.
+3. Chronic inflammation and repair: chronic inflammation causes, morphological features, cells and chemical mediators of chronic inflammation, cytokines and chemokines, complement system, granulomatous inflammation, tissue repair, regeneration mechanisms, scars, angiogenesis, fibrosis.

-14. Basic principles of neoplasia-tumorigenesis: Introduction to neoplasms, nomenclature, differentiation, dysplasia, metaplasia, anaplasia, grade, invasion, metastasis.
-Precursor lesions, molecular carcinogenesis, oncogenes, tumor suppressor genes, repair genes main pathways contributing to molecular carcinogenesis, chromosomal and microsatellite genome instability, and methods of laboratory cancer diagnosis.
+4. Basic principles of neoplasia-tumorigenesis: Introduction to neoplasms, nomenclature, differentiation, dysplasia, metaplasia, anaplasia, grade, invasion, metastasis.
+Precursor lesions, molecular carcinogenesis, oncogenes, tumor suppressor genes, repair genes, main pathways contributing to molecular carcinogenesis, chromosomal and microsatellite genome instability, and methods of laboratory cancer diagnosis.
 Epidemiological data, environmental factors.
 Molecular basis of carcinogenesis, genetic and karyotypic alterations, hereditary forms of cancer, radiation, chemical carcinogenesis, oncogenic viruses, and microbes.
 Cancer hallmarks, signaling molecules, autophagy, and metabolism reprogramming of cancer cells.

 Tutorials – Laboratory Exercises